ikepgh/AmiTwitter/README.txt

 Author:  AmiTwitter Open Source Team
 Type:  comm/misc
 Version: x.x.x
-Architecture:  m68k-amigaos, MorphOS, others coming soon.....
+Architecture:  m68k-amigaos, MorphOS, others coming soon?...
 Requires:  MUI, .mcc's, libiconv.ixlibary
-Distribution: GPL
+Distribution: GPL, SourceForge

 INTRODUCTION
 ------------

 AmiTwitter is a program to send and view Tweets received on the Twitter network.
 It has the capability to send Direct Messages.
-It can display the Name, Location as well as Friends, Followers and Tweets count statistics for each user.
+It can display the Name, Location, Following, Followers and Tweets count statistics for each user.
 It can download your most recent Tweets and display all @Replies to your account.
 It also has a "Random" function that downloads the most Recent Tweets to open public accounts in which you are 'not' subscribed...just for fun... and very entertaining.  ;-).
 AmiTwitter also displays Retweets: to me, of me and by me.

-Thanks!
+Thanks for your interest!
 AmiTwitter Open Source Team

 Send email/feedback to: ikepgh@yahoo.com